 5.05.04 Distress Survey

-For assessing compliance with the performance requirements for coarse aggregate loss and flushing, the Owner shall carry out a distress survey according to SP-024.
+For assessing compliance of HMA pavement with the performance requirements for coarse aggregate loss and flushing, the Owner shall carry out a distress survey according to SP-024.

+For assessing compliance of concrete pavement with the performance requirements for coarse aggregate loss, polishing, scaling, blow-up, faulting, joint and crack spalling and joint sealant loss, the Owner shall carry out a distress survey according to SP-026.

 5.05.05 Crack Sealant Survey

 For assessing compliance with the performance requirements for sealed cracks, the Owner shall carry out a field survey.

+5.05.06 Joint Sealing Efficiency

+For assessing compliance of concrete pavement with the performance requirements for joint sealant placement efficiency, random coring of one joint per segment is required to assess if the joint sealant is sealing completely to the bottom of the joint.

 5.06 Challenging the Owner's Results During the Performance Warranty Period